fluxxlabs/fluxx-ruby/README.md

 # Fluxx Ruby Bindings

 ### NOTE: Currently in pre-alpha.
-Not for use production.
+Not for use in production.

 Ruby binding for [Fluxx](fluxx.io) API.

 The Fluxx Ruby bindings offer a simple Ruby wrapper for convenient use with the Fluxx REST API.
-It provides the `Fluxx` module with access to API resources (e.g. `Fluxx::GrantRequest`) that initialize themselves dynamically from API responses.
+It provides the `Fluxx` module with access to API resources (e.g.
+`Fluxx::GrantRequest`) that initialize themselves dynamically from API responses.

 Features: